humanaiconvention/ctm-monitor/web/README.md

 ### Config Hash Drift Detection

 Each page load deterministically computes a hash of the exposed SW configuration subset (currently `manifestHardBustRatio` and `autoRefresh` block).
 The hash is persisted in `localStorage` under key `sw:configHash`.
-If a subsequent load produces a different hash (indicating a configuration change between navigations or deployments) an analytics event `sw_config_drift` is fired with metadata `{ previous, current }` before updating the stored value.
+If a subsequent load produces a different hash (indicating a configuration change between navigations or deployments) an analytics event (`config` category, action `drift`, label `sw_config`) is fired with metadata `{ previous, current }` before updating the stored value.
 This allows downstream dashboards to surface configuration churn without parsing build artifacts.

 Hash characteristics:
 - Algorithm: 32‑bit FNV-1a style accumulation, hex padded to 8 chars.